DrThomasAger/smile/README.md

 The model is able to immediately recognize from context that `(:` indicates the beginning of the start marker, and `(` is the end of the start marker, as `(` is a subset of `:`.

+### An Easy Rule For Writing (: Smile

+**You don't need to match all open and close brackets exactly.** This is the advantage of Large Language Models (LLMs) - they can infer so much from context that we don't need to make fully explicit every connection between every section.
+Adding more structure becomes more essential the larger the prompt becomes.

-We recommend this format as the standard way to open a section for superior instruction following for your task.
+We provided recommended formats as a standard way to open a section with ***(: Smile***.
 Why?
 Because in our tests on foundation models, it increased instruction following and token efficiency for key tasks in our organization.

- **This is always the rubric you use to write (: Smile.** More (: Smile if it increases instruction following, less (: Smile if it increases instruction following. **This will change based on the model and task.**
+ **This is always our rule when we write (: Smile.** More ***(: Smile*** structure if it increases instruction following, less ***(: Smile*** struture if it increases instruction following. **This will change based on the model and task.**

-## Eyes

-We start instructional sections with **colon eyes** `:`, and comments about those sections with  **winky eyes** `;`.

-`(: Section name ( [; This text is not filled out, but gives meta-information`
+## Different Smiles, Different Meanings

+You can use different text emoticons to indicate meaningfully different sections.

+For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

+This defines the way that the model will respond.
+It tells the model to follow these format instructions rigidly `[:` and exactly `[=`.

+It is ended with `=] End format :]`.
+The word `End` is often used as an additional word to the name inside of section endings to more clearly delineate the ending of a section.

 ## Closing Sections